spatha0011/spatha_vsd-hdp/Day8/README.md

 ![Alt Text](Images/2.png)

-Top graph indicates the drain current (I<sub>ds</sub>) variation of PMOS and NMOS with output voltage (V<sub>out</sub>) across different input levels, showing their operating regions.
+The top graph indicates the current-voltage (I-V) characteristics of a CMOS inverter.
+It shows the relationship between the drain-source current (Ids) and the output voltage (Vout) for various input voltages (Vin).

-Bottom graph indicates the Voltage Transfer Characteristic (VTC) of the inverter, showing how V<sub>out</sub> changes with V<sub>in</sub> and helping determine switching threshold and noise margins.
+The bottom graph indicates the voltage transfer characteristics (VTC) of a CMOS inverter, showing how the output voltage (Vout) varies with the input voltage (Vin) to analyze the inverter's switching behavior and logic levels.
-.